 |Sor Juana Inés de la Cruz in Her Literary Context|

-Interested and eligible students will petition to write a thesis and the faculty will choose the Honors group for that year from the applications, making every effort to accommodate all eligible proposals.
+Interested and eligible students petition to write a thesis and the faculty chooses the Honors group for that year from the applications, making every effort to accommodate all eligible proposals.
 Selection is based upon the quality of the application, the preparedness of the student to undertake the project, and the availability of appropriate advisors for the subject.
-Applications will be due to the Director of REMS in mid-April of the student's junior year.

-Students will sign up for REMS 1980 in the Fall and again in the Spring, with the section number of their advisor.
+Students accepted in the Honors program sign up for EMOW 1980 in the Fall and again in the Spring, with the section number of their advisor (REMS 1980 will become EMOW 1980 as of Fall 2019).
 Students must meet regularly with their advisors and second readers throughout the year according to a schedule determined by each student and advisor.
 Finished drafts of the thesis (which will be about 35 pages in length, not counting bibliography and visual or other supporting materials) will be due to the advisor and second reader on April 1 of the Spring semester.
 Comments will be returned to the students for final polishing and corrections at that point.
 Students will receive Honors when both their primary advisor and their second reader have provided written statements in support of the finished project.
-The finished paper, which should be a polished and revised, edited, professional work of original research, will be made available to the entire REMS faculty at the Annmary Brown Memorial, with a folder for leaving constructive comments on the finished thesis for the concentrator.
-This is an optional engagement that we hope will become part of the culture of the program.
+The finished paper, which should be a polished and revised, edited, professional work of original research, will be made available to the entire Early Modern World faculty for comments.
 There will be a public presentation of the Honors work at the end of the Spring semester.

-Students planning a December graduation will not be eligible for the Honors Thesis program, although as always they are welcome to work out other ways to pursue projects of independent interest in consultation with an academic advisor.
+Students planning a December graduation will not be eligible for the Honors Thesis program, but they are welcome to work out other ways to pursue projects of independent interest in consultation with an academic advisor.

 Students wishing to write an honors thesis must have an A average in the concentration, which means that they will not have received more than one “B” or “S” in any course used for the concentration.
 Classes taken S/NC may be considered as qualifying the student for Honors if they are marked “S with distinction,” meaning that had the student taken the course for a grade, the grade would have been an “A.” It is advisable for them to have taken at least one class with the person who will advise the thesis, and have already written a research paper before choosing to undertake this year-long writing project.
 Honors students are strongly encouraged not to take more than 4 classes either semester of their senior year—the Honors class being considered one of the four classes.

-2. A 2 page double-spaced abstract stating and explaining the topic (subject and argument) of the research to be undertaken, written as clearly as possible.
+2. A two-page double-spaced abstract stating and explaining the topic (subject and argument) of the research to be undertaken, written as clearly as possible.

 3. A one-page working bibliography of the most relevant books and major articles to be consulted for the project.